malvikasharan/EMBO-PPI19-India-NCBS/training-materials/HolgerDinkel/ELM_tutorial_1.md

 # PeCan exercise

 ## Go to [ELM](http://elm.eu.org/searchdb.html) and enter ETV1\_HUMAN as search term in the search box on top right; you should find a single annotated true positive instance of a degron.

 1. Where/What ELM class is it?
-Note down it\'s amino acid position.
+Note down it's amino acid position.

 Next go to [PeCan](https://pecan.stjude.cloud/proteinpaint/) and enter ETV1 as search term.